 I’ve spent most of my time in Mozambique exploring Maputo, a busy, interesting African city.
-After touring isolated Seychelles and South Africa’s KwaZulu-Natal beaches, it was fun to be in a vibrant city again.
+After touring isolated Seychelles, Durban, and South Africa’s KwaZulu-Natal beaches, it was fun to be in a large, vibrant city again.
 There’s lots of history and culture in Maputo, and the diverse population is fascinating.
-I’ve enjoyed my time here, and after a month gained a better understanding of Mozambique’s history, culture, and people.
+I’ve enjoyed my time here, and after a month gained an understanding of Mozambique’s history, culture, and people.

 People come to Mozambique to visit its islands and archipelagos – Bazaruto and Quirimbas – known for their coral reefs and marine life.
 Since I’m leaving Mozambique this week, I decided to take a day tour of Inhaca Island, about 20 miles from Maputo.

 Getting to Inhaca can be complicated.
 There are three ways to do it – ferry, plane, or boat, and all three are subject to cancellation, depending on the weather.
 The flight takes 15 minutes, the ferry (if it’s running that day) takes several hours.
 Boat options range from small crowded refugee-like vessels to wooden dhows and luxury yachts.

 I decided to go with Maputo Yachting’s comfortable catamaran.
 The day trip was reasonably priced, and I only had to get to Porto de Pesca with a swim suit, hat, and sunscreen – no connections, transfers, or other complications.

 Day Trip Catamaran Umoja